rpgreview/papersandpaychecks/pnp.md

 **Ring of The Significant Other**

 > *Marriage, n.
 A community consisting of a master, a mistress, and two slaves, making in all, two.*
-> Ambrose Bierce, *The Devil's Dictionary*, 1967.
+Ambrose Bierce, *The Devil's Dictionary*, 1967.

+Ring 1: E+2 S+5 F+4 J+2	(Provider)
+Ring 2: I+2 S+5 F+4 J+2 (Protector)

 This pair of rings are exchanged between significant others in the public ritual of marriage.
 In the establishment of this relationship certain contractual obligations are entered into depending on the jurisdiction.
-Characters wearing a Ring of Significant Other will receive a +2 bonus against Seduction attempts made against them.
-A ring of Significant Other costs $2000 each.
+In most cases the wearing of a marriage ring will receive a +2 bonus against Seduction attempts made against them.
+However, a Ring of Significant Other is *also* sapient paired device where the two devices are in a quantum entangled communication with each other.
+A Ring of Significant Other will be able to provide warnings to one wearer of the state of the other wearer, providing a sort of limited telepathy between the two wearers that is at the will of the two rings whose personality (provider and protector) they will seek to encourage.
+A Ring of Significant Other will also prevent the wearer via psychic attack from causing harm to the other wearer, including (and especially) acts of unapproved infidelity, and issue a warning via the second ring.
+A ring of Significant Other costs $10000+ each.

 # 3.0 Non-Player Characters